Search

 Due to production conditions, particles can be fused together in gas-atomized metal powders.
 Aggregates of several spherical particles are considerably larger and can be removed by sieving.
 More problematic are so-called satellites.
 These are small particles that adhere to larger ones.
 Figure 11 shows some of the images taken by the CAMSIZER X2 of particles with satellites.
 Since these have a negative influence on the flow and sintering behavior of the metal powder during additive manufacturing, the metal powder must not contain too many satellites.

-Metal Powders & Additive Manufacturing - Abbildung 11
+Metallpulver & Additive Fertigung - Abbildung 11

 Abbildung 11: